UNDERSTANDING THE RISK

 Define the goals of the division authorizing medical marijuana business permits and build your organization’s mission statement around that.
 Some states may prioritize a high-quality product for qualifying patients while another state may prioritize job creation and living wage jobs or staff diversity.

-Dispensary Permits has invested heavily into producing high quality dispensary business plans.
-We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in person meeting and entrepreneurs can preview the plans online.
-In the early stages of the process each member of our client’s Board of Directors have plans they can show investors, elected officials, zoning commissions, engineers and contractors.
+Dispensary Permits has invested heavily into producing high-quality dispensary business plans.
+We’re proud of the fact that we can show entrepreneurs what their proposal will look like during an in-person meeting and entrepreneurs can preview the plans online.
+In the early stages of the process, each member of our client’s Board of Directors has plans they can show investors, elected officials, zoning commissions, engineers, and contractors.
 With that and our track record of experiences with the permit process in various states are what we consider the Dispensary Permits advantage.
-We deliver a road map to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.
+We deliver a roadmap to clients outlining all executables and deliveries, when they’re due, and who should be responsible for them.

 The plans your organization considers varies from one state to another.
 Most states require plans for general organizational business planning, financial projection planning, patient confidentiality training, record keeping with seed to sale inventory tracking plans, and security plans.
 A product safety testing plan should be considered even if it’s not required by the division authorizing medical marijuana business permits.
 All these components are eventually combined into your business plan and the response your organization provides the state’s request for proposal (RFP) or request for application (RFA).
 The plans are graded and ranked by the division and the organization considered to best meet the needs of qualifying patients and the regulations of the division are awarded a permit or in some states, a provisional permit to open a medical marijuana dispensary and the build out of the business plan begins.
 Dispensary Permits partners with national and local providers of engineering, contracting, security, insurance and other services.